 - Ephrata Cloister objects, and fraktur (illuminated manuscripts) by such notable artists as Johannes Bard, Heinrich Engelhard, Johann Otto, Johannes Ernest Spangenberg also known as The Easton Bible Artist, David Cordier, Johann Adam Eyer, Johann Frederich Eyer, Christian Strenge, John Conrad Gilbert, John Zinck, Henry Young, John Van Minian, David Kriebel, Sarah Kriebel, other members of the Kriebel family, David Kulp, Heinrich Seiler, Jacob Fleischer, Karl Munch, William A. Faber, The Washington Sussell Artist, Samuel Musselman, John Landis, Frederich Krebs, Christian Mertel also known as the C.M. artist, Ehre Vater Artist, Arnold Hovelman, Susanna Huebner, Abraham Huth, Durs Rudy, Sr., and Durs Rudy Jr., Johannes Whisler, Jacob Strickler, The Stony Creek Artist, Peter Bernhart, Jacob Gottschall, Samuel Gottschall, Samuel Bentz also known as The Mount Pleasant Artist, Francis Portzline, Daniel Otto, The Schwenkfelders, and other important examples of Pennsylvania watercolor drawings.

-WANTED: Miniature and toy woodenware made in Hingham, Massachusetts by members of the Hersey family and others: Hobart, Burr, Cushing, Wilder, and William S. Tower and the Tower toy guild.
+WANTED: Miniature and toy woodenware made in Hingham, Massachusetts by members of the Hersey family and others.
 Forms wanted include nests of oval and round boxes, dippers, churns, pails, firkins, and doll house sized furniture.
-A premium will be paid for examples in original paint, and signed, labeled, or stamped pieces: Bela F. Hersey (B.F.HERSEY), Caleb S. Hersey (C. S. Hersey), Edmund Hersey (E.L.H.), Samuel Hersey (S. Hersey or printed paper label), Cotton Hersey (C.H. and COTTON HERSEY HINGHAM), Joseph H. Hersey, Joseph H. Hersey, Jr., and Edward Hersey.
+A premium will be paid for examples in original paint, and signed, labeled, or stamped pieces: Bela F. Hersey (B.F.HERSEY), Caleb S. Hersey (C. S. Hersey), Edward L. Hersey (E.L.H.), Samuel Hersey (S. Hersey or printed paper label), Cotton Hersey (C.H. and COTTON HERSEY HINGHAM).

 WANTED: Fine examples of nineteenth century American photographs depicting American folk art, including folk paintings, portraits, landscapes, and other two dimensional works of art, sculpture such as cigar store Indians and other trade figures, weathervanes and early furniture.
 We seek all sizes of daguerreotypes, ambrotypes and tin types, and other early forms of photography depicting American folk art.
 A premium will be paid for tinted examples and noteworthy images that portray desirable and classic subjects by identifiable and unidentified folk artists.
 We will purchase single images or entire collections.